 How Long Can Eggs Sit Out of the Fridge?

-According to the US Department of Agriculture (USDA), refrigerated eggs should be left out for no more than 2 hours.
-Ideally, though, we’d recommend not taking them out until you’re ready to use them!
-(Or, 30 minutes before you plan to bake with them, since it is importance to bake with room temperature eggs.)
+According to the US Department of Agriculture (USDA), refrigerated eggs should be left out for no more than two hours.
+Ideally, though, we’d recommend not taking them out until you’re ready to use them.
+Or, 30 minutes before you plan to bake with them, since it is important to bake with room temperature eggs.